by Elizabeth de Barros

 —Malachi 4:5-6 (ESV)

 Children need fathers who will bow the knee to find strength to carry their sons.
 Divine authority begins with submission, Divine order ends in blessing.
-But the redefinition and obliteration of the family does not.
-Such weighty realities to face if we’re to endure this illustrative age, this bowl of rotten fruit on a table where maggots lay their eggs.
+But the redefinition and subsequent obliteration of the family does not.
+Such weighty realities are ours to face if we’re to endure this illustrative age — in what has become a bowl of rotten fruit on a table where maggots lay their eggs.

-Our death culture upon which multitudes feast has come to bear this: the revelation of a fatherless generation.
+This, America’s death culture, upon which the multitudes feast has come to bear the revelation of a fatherless generation.

-May we dare to bow the knee, then bow lower still.
+May we bow the knee, then bow lower still.
 Find true north.